KeralaBlockchainAcademy/PMAJAY-B2/3-JavaScript/README.md

 On the KBA site you created add a radio button showing your experience on KBA(like good, bad, average).

-Create a dropdown for list of cakes and print the value of second option
+Create a dropdown for list of cakes and print the value of second option.

 Print your full name storing fname & lname.
 Print in Uppercase.